xplato/useUndoable/README.md

 -   Zero dependencies
 -   Tiny; less than 40 kB unpacked

+## Why?

+There are existing packages that provide undo/redo functionality for React.
+So why, then, does this project exist? **To fill the gaps they don't.**

+As explained in this README, most undo/redo packages default to the `destroyFuture` behavior.
+I don't think this is a good approach.
+There's a problem: after undoing some change and then making another change on that branch, the previous state changes are destroyed.

+The problem with many existing projects that I've found is that they implicitly force a certain behavior.
+If you don't like the `future` being destroyed, you either have to implement your own solution or deal with it.

+Or, as evidenced by the fact that you're reading this, you use useUndoable.
+This project excels in subjectivity.
+That is, the behavior of the state can be adjusted at your discretion, and on-the-fly. **No longer do we have this lock-in behavior that dictates how users use your application.**

+If you like what you're reading, continue on below to learn how to use it.

 ### Docs

 This section explains the values given by the `useUndoable` hook. **Make sure to read until the end of the README,** just in case there's an option or function that will suit your use-case.